 - To double recipe, use 2 spaghetti squash and double the rest of the ingredients.

 - Use any of your favorite pizza toppings: black or green olives, sausage, ham, red peppers, etc. Customize with cheese, sauce, meats, etc. Whatever you like on your pizza!

-- Nutrition information does not include added toppings.
+- Nutrition information includes squash, spinach, sauce and cheese but does not include added toppings.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.